Finding your next senior role can take longer than you might think…

 - Being out of touch through long unemployment or out of their home country for too long

 - Issues working successfully with recruitment agencies

-From a recruiters’ perspective, they see too many candidates dependent upon advertised jobs -expecting jobs to come to them rather than going out to find them.
-43% of candidates believed their next role would come from an advertised position and 37% thought it would come from an unadvertised hidden jobs market.
+From a recruiters’ perspective, they see too many candidates dependent upon advertised jobs expecting jobs to come to them rather than going out to find them.
+43% of candidates believed their next role would be found fast and would come from an advertised position, and 37% thought it would come from an unadvertised hidden jobs market.

 Yet, an astonishing 70% of senior executive roles are never advertised.

 A key point that many recruiters highlighted was a distinct lack of awareness amongst candidates.
 It seems candidates are simply unaware of the opportunities available to them and also how they present themselves.
 If candidates new about the opportunities out there, then the length it takes to find a job would decrease massively and the overall average time to find a job, whether its after redundancy or not would be much less.

 Many candidates do not realise that their CV is not up to the high standards expected from executive level recruiters and hiring managers now; and that they are not good at communicating their achievements or clear enough on where they want to go next.
 This is what we convey in our executive career coaching & outplacement services

 Nevertheless, candidates remain largely confident, believing they will find a new role within just a few months, and many executives feel they can be choosy with opportunities that come their way because they simply do not know to truth of how long to find a job.
 In fact, a third of candidates had been offered a position but had elected not to accept it, because: